Looking Forward: Preparing for Junior YearMay 22, 2020

 Second, talk through potential rough spots they may run into during the upcoming school year.
 Have your child identify ways they can work through them.
 Don’t assume they’ll know how to compose an email to their teacher!
 Instead give them some pointers, have them write a draft, and then fine-tune it together.
 They can save this template so it’s at the ready once school starts.

-Your child can do something similar to prepare for in-person or online meetings with teachers.
+Your child can do something similar to prepare for meetings with teachers.
 A checklist will help them get the most out of the meeting.
 It can include items like the following:

-You and your child won’t be able to avoid all of the growing pains this unusual freshman year will bring.
-But you can assemble a toolbox of strategies that will make challenges feel more like opportunities to develop independence and confidence.
+Assembling a toolbox of strategies will make challenges feel more like opportunities to develop independence and confidence.
 If your child could use some extra support, we’d love to help!